• Egypt Tours

 While 12-day frameworks provide comprehensive coverage, we customize daily schedules based on individual preferences and energy levels.
 Some travelers prefer intensive morning touring followed by relaxing afternoons, while others enjoy spreading activities throughout full days.

-Optional experiences like hot air balloon rides over Luxor, cooking classes with local families, or extended time in specific museums can be incorporated based on personal interests.
+Optional experiences like a sunrise hot air balloon flight over Luxor, deeper time at the Grand Egyptian Museum, or special-access tombs can be incorporated based on your interests.

 Weather conditions occasionally require schedule adjustments, and our experienced local team handles these changes seamlessly while ensuring all major highlights remain included.